 This behavior is changed by the Firefox add-on Private Browsing Window which – as the name suggests – provides the means to launch a private browsing session in a new window without closing the standard session first.

-The extension adds a Private Browsing Window link to the Firefox Tools menu and to the status bar of the browser.
-A click on the link or button will launch a new Firefox window in private browsing mode.
-The extension will display an add-on installation dialog upon first usage that tries to install the Private Browsing Window Helper extension.
+The extension displays an add-on installation dialog upon first usage that tries to install the Private Browsing Window Helper extension.
 This extension is not required for the core functionality.
 It does however improve interaction between non-private and private windows.
 It specifically adds an option to open links in the non-private or private browsing windows.

-Private Browsing Window makes it a tad easier to work with the private browsing mode in Firefox.
+Private Browsing Window makes it a lot easier to work with the private browsing mode in Firefox.
 The extension is available for Firefox 3.6 only and can be downloaded from the official Mozilla Firefox add-on gallery website.

 Update: The Firefox add-on has been discontinued as it is not necessary anymore.
 The Private Browsing Mode can be launched via the Tools > Start Private Browsing menu or with the keyboard shortcut Ctrl-Shift-p.
+It works just like in Chrome now which means that you can run a private browsing window side by side with a regular Firefox window.

 I installed this addon yesterday.
 I want to get rid of if.
 The stop option is grayed out under Tools, and Extensions does not show it.
 All of my bookmarks are gone, Gmail is screwed up.